A happy cartoon boy holding a clipboard next to words about National Scavenger Hunt Day.

 Playing games is an excellent way to help children learn the values of good sportsmanship, including fairness, respect, and teamwork.
 Through games, children learn to follow rules, take turns, and show respect for their opponents, whether they win or lose.

-One of the key benefits of using scavenger hunts is that they provide a safe and supportive environment for children to learn and practice these skills.
+Scavenger hunts offer a safe, supportive environment for children to learn and practice new skills.

-When children are playing games, they can learn to be good sports by observing the behavior of others, including their teammates and opponents.
+When children are playing games, they can learn to be good sports by observing the behavior of others.
 They can see how others handle winning and losing, and learn to emulate positive behavior.

 A digital image of a boy and a girl, both holding large green puzzle pieces.
-They are learning good sportsmanship as they engage in a scavenger hunt.
+They are learning good sportsmanship as they play together.

 In addition, playing games to enhance learning helps children develop teamwork skills, as they work together with others to achieve a common goal.
-This can help them to appreciate the value of collaboration and cooperation and to understand the importance of supporting and encouraging their teammates.
+This helps them appreciate collaboration and understand the value of supporting teammates.

-By providing a fun and engaging environment for learning, games can help children to develop positive attitudes towards competition, teamwork, and fair play, which can be valuable skills for success in all areas of life.
+Games create a fun learning environment that helps children develop positive attitudes towards competition, teamwork, and fair play – skills valuable for success in life.

 9. They help develop visual memory.